 In contrast, in this study, we focus on the performance improvements obtained from these components without increasing the size of the backbone model.
-More specifically, we are interested in exploring the question of whether MoE can improve the performance of the model on a specific downstream task, in our case keyword extraction.
-The general hypothesis we want to test is whether it is beneficial for keyword extraction to allow specific parts of the network to specialize for specific types of tokens.
+The hypothesis we want to test is whether it is beneficial for keyword extraction to allow specific parts of the network to specialise for specific types of tokens.
 Since the ``keywordiness'' of a token is to a large extent determined by its specific contextual role, we explore if introducing a gating network that assigns different parts of the sequence to specialised layers, which would only attend to specific subsequences and tokens according to their semantic and grammatical role, could improve the current state-of-the-art (SOTA) in the field.
 In addition, we explore what type of specialisation different experts undertake and how much data is required for a successful specialisation.
-For these reasons, we test our approach on several datasets with different amounts of training data available, to determine the data threshold that still allows the convergence of expert layers.
-Finally, we examine whether synergy can be achieved between MoE and recurrent neural network (RNN) that would lower this threshold and improve overall performance by amplifying the sequential information lost by the context slicing caused by the MoE strategy.
+We test our approach on several datasets with different amounts of training data available, to determine the data threshold that still allows the convergence of expert layers.
+Finally, we examine whether synergy can be achieved between MoE and bidirectional Long short-term memory (BiLSTM) network that would lower this threshold and improve overall performance by amplifying the sequential information lost by the context slicing caused by the MoE strategy.
 The contributions of the paper are as follows.